UPBGE/UPBGE-Docs/source/manual/logic_nodes/data/list/remove_value.rst

 Remove Value
 ==============================

-Remove the first itteration of a given value in a list.
+Remove the first iteration of a given value in a list.

 Inputs
 ++++++++++++++++++++++++++++++